-On March 19, 1927, just before midnight, Patrolman McChesney responded to a report of a man shooting out street lights on Fifteenth Avenue.
-Upon arrival, he found 23-year-old Mem White.
-As he approached, White pulled a firearm from his coat and shot Patrolman McChesney.
+On March 19, 1927, just before midnight, Patrolman McChesney and Desk Sergeant James Bolser responded to Heffner Avenue and Garfield Street for a report of two men “shooting up the place.”
+Upon arrival, they found 24-year-old Mem (or Mim) White, and 23-year-old Charles Harper, both of 1301 Sycamore Street.
+As Patrolman McChesney approached them, White pulled a firearm from his coat and shot him, then ran.

-The prosecutor determined that White could not be charged with Murder due to his Constitutional right prohibiting double jeopardy.
+The Butler County Prosecutor determined that White could not be charged with Murder due to double jeopardy.

-This narrative was revised March 13, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further reviewed and revised on May 12, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.